How To Upload and Attach Files

 Uploading a File

-1. Make a POST to /files of either application/json or multipart/form-data including a kind and type.
+1. Make a POST to /files/provision of either application/json or multipart/form-data including a kind and type.
 You may submit other optional File parameters, as well.

-2. Then make a second PUT call using the created file's ID, to /files/{file_id}/content, with a multipart/form-data and a key set to content for the file.
+2. Then make a second POST call using the provisioned file's ID, to /files/{file_id}/content, with a multipart/form-data and a key set to content for the file.

 If you upload in this way, then the first POST to /files will also return an upload_parameters key on the file, with method and url parameters for how to upload the file contents.